Anyone who knows me knows I love bees. It’s obvious. But I have moments when I wonder if I like beekeeping. Today, for example.

 Trouble is, the weather is nasty.
 It is rainy, windy, thundery, and cold.
 Every time I think it might clear, it just gets worse.
 I’m tired of queens living in my underwear and they’re tired of it too.
 So today, I decided to take a chance and work in the apiary between downpours.
 (Okay, not so bright.)

-Everything went fine for a while–maybe five minutes.
-The hives I want to re-queen are populous and weather-bound.
-Scads of bees live there.
-Nearly right away I could see this wasn’t going to work.
 At the first hive, I sorted through frame after frame after frame searching for the overwintered queen, but I found nothing.
 Too many bees.
 The odor of alarm pheromone was enough to make me swoon.
-I got stung a few times, spilled sugar syrup down the front of me, and accidentally pulled a top-bar off an old frame.
+I got stung a few times, spilled sugar syrup down the front of me, and accidentally pulled the top bar off an old frame.
 I was trying to pry the rest of the frame out of the hive when the downpour came.

-I decided to scrape wax, but when I reached in my pocket to change tools I realized it was brimming with bees.
-That’s right–bees in my pocket.
+I decided to scrape wax, but when I reached into my pocket to change tools I realized it was brimming with bees.
+That’s right—bees in my pocket.
 I had caught the queen with a queen catcher and stashed the entire thing in my pocket.
 Apparently, dozens of her loyal subjects followed her in.

 Intent on clearing the pocket, I set down my hive tool.
 Only I didn’t really because it stuck to my hand.
 Really stuck.
-I shook it loose and it went flying in to the brush where I couldn’t find it.
+I shook it loose and it went flying into the brush where I couldn’t find it.
 Salmonberry vines clung to my clothes and ripped the back of my hand, but I finally spied the tool.
-When I bent down for it, I immediately get stung in the thigh by the pocket brigade.
+When I bent down for it, I immediately got stung in the thigh by the pocket brigade.
 I uttered words I had only ever read.

 That was the moment when I wondered if being a beekeeper is something I really want to do.
 Maybe I should just admire bees from afar and settle for bee art up close.
 I could learn to like bee art.

-Long story short, I got everything put away–that is, everything that’s not headed for the wash.
+Long story short, I got everything put away—that is, everything that’s not headed for the wash.
 I got the hives back together just as a clap of thunder warned me back to the house.
-There’s only a few bees left in the pocket.
+There are only a few bees left in the pocket.
 The rain and wind continue and, yes, the queens are still in my underwear.

 Rusty

-Yea, we all have days like that.
+• Yea, we all have days like that.
 I’m a naturally clumsy person with big, not very agile hands.
 Have you ever noticed that even with your most gentle hives, there comes a point when they just have to run you out?
 Their “cut off point”?

 “GET OUTTA HERE AND STOP BANGING AROUND!”